 At least one mutation in the PITX2 gene has been found to cause Peters anomaly.
 This condition is characterized by abnormal development of the anterior segment of the eye and clouding of the cornea.
 This mutation (written IVS3AS,A>T,-2) alters the way the PITX2 protein is pieced together.
 It is thought that this altered protein disrupts the regulation of movement of cells to their proper location in the developing anterior segment, leading to abnormal formation of the structures in this area of the eye and other features of Peters anomaly.More About This Health Condition

 Mutations in the PITX2 gene have also been identified in other eye disorders.
-Like Axenfeld-Rieger syndrome and Peters anomaly, these conditions primarily involve the anterior segment of the eye.
+Like Axenfeld-Rieger syndrome and Peters anomaly (described above), these conditions primarily involve the anterior segment of the eye.
 Mutations in the PITX2 gene can cause ring dermoid of the cornea, a condition associated with tumor-like growths on the cornea.
 Additionally, conditions that cause underdevelopment of the iris can occur, including iris hypoplasia or iridogoniodysgenesis type 2.
 Iridogoniodysgenesis type 2 is also associated with an elevated risk of increased pressure in the eye (glaucoma).

 Other Names for This Gene

 - pituitary homeobox 2